0xseljarida/Inception/NOTES.md

 PID 1  sleep 300    ═══  PID 50862  sleep 300
 ```

-**Same process, two identities.** Inside it's process number 1, the first thing that ever ran.
+**Same process, two identities.** Inside it's process number 1, the first process in its pid namespace.
 Outside it's 50862, with a parent and hundreds of siblings it cannot see.

 **The network namespace matters most here.** Each container gets its own interface, IP, routing table, and **its own set of ports**, which is why two containers can both listen on 9000 and never collide.